70-inch TV Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 Wow, have we found the 70-inch TV Black Friday deal for you.
-Amazingly, right now, you can buy a TCL 70-inch Class 4-Series 4K TV for an amazing price at Best Buy.
-Ordinarily priced at $830, it’s down to just $550, saving you a huge $280 on the usual price.
+Right now, you can buy a TCL 70-inch Class 4-Series 4K TV for an amazing price at Best Buy.
+Ordinarily priced at $830, it’s down to just $600, saving you a huge $230 on the usual price.
 Easily one of the best Black Friday deals out there right now, you can’t go wrong with this deal.
 Unless, that is, you take too long and the deal expires.
 That’s why we also have your back with the Black Friday TV deals all neatly rounded up.
 There’s sure to be something there to entice you.

 Today’s best 70-inch TV Black Friday deal